bright/new-www/src/pages/blog/2015-08-24-simplistic-javascript-dependency-injection-es6-destructuring.md

 ---
 layout: post
-title: 'Simplistic JavaScript dependency injection with ES6 destructuring'
+title: Simplistic JavaScript dependency injection with ES6 destructuring
-date: 2015-08-24
+date: 2015-08-24T00:00:00.000Z
-tags: [JavaScript, ES6]
+tags:
+  - JavaScript
+  - ES6
 comments: true
 author: adam
+excerpt: >-
-excerpt: "Recently I got a bit tired with Angular's quirks and intricacies.
+  Recently I got a bit tired with Angular's quirks and intricacies.
 To freshen up, I'm playing with framework-less JavaScript (Vanilla JS).
 I'm also getting more and more used to ES6 features.
-One of the outcomes by now is the idea for the Dependency Injection approach that stays simplistic, decoupled from any framework and still convenient to consume."
+One of the outcomes by now is the idea for the Dependency Injection approach that stays simplistic, decoupled from any framework and still convenient to consume.
+published: true
 ---

 Recently I got a bit tired with Angular's quirks and intricacies.
 To freshen up, I'm playing with framework-less JavaScript ([Vanilla JS](http://vanilla-js.com/)).
 I'm also getting more and more used to ES6 features.
 One of the outcomes by now is the idea for the [Dependency Injection](http://www.martinfowler.com/articles/injection.html) approach that stays simplistic, decoupled from any framework and still convenient to consume.